 Location: S Pier, Duluth, MN 55802

 South Breakwater Outer Duluth Lighthouse was lit in 1901.
 It’s a perfect companion across from North Pier lighthouse.
 It contains a keeper’s quarters and seven rooms inside.

-You can access the lighthouse by crossing the Aerial Lift Bridge on foot, then walking on the sidewalk.
+You can access the lighthouse just across the Aerial Lift Bridge on foot, then walking on the sidewalk.
 There is no parking on that side of the bridge.
 There is also a light beacon near the lift bridge to help guide boats through the channel.

 Minnesota Point Lighthouse Ruins Hike